Mo8Faiz/Just-a-chat-application/README.md

 I made this project to learn about **WebSockets** and try implementing it myseft.

-This project help me learn
+This project helped me learn ->

  - 💡 **Practical Implementation** | Uses WebSockets + STOMP (real industry tech).
  - 🧱 **Full-Stack Exposure** | Combines Spring Boot backend with JS frontend.